mikeyfarina/Sampler/README.md

 * allows user to upload each pads sound through a button on pad

 ## Currently:
-* currently adapting screen and functionality to mobile devices
+* adapting screen and functionality to mobile devices

 ## todo: